alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Open research spaces include university libraries, cafes and common rooms.

 Medium security research spaces control the possibility of unauthorised viewing.
-Card access restricting entry to employees is required.
+Card access or other means of restricting entry to only known researchers (such as the signing in of guests on a known list)  is required.
 Screen adaptations or desk partitions can be adopted in open plan research environments, if there is a high risk of "visual eavesdropping".

 Secure research spaces control the possibility of the researcher deliberately removing data.
 Devices will be locked to appropriate desks, and neither enter nor leave the space.
 Mobile devices should be removed before entering, to block the 'photographic hole', where mobile phones are used to capture secure data from a screen.
+Only researchers associated with a secure project have access to such a space.

 Firewall rules for the environments must enforce restricted network IP ranges corresponding to these research spaces.